Skip to main content

 5. New York University | NYU

-Attending college in one of the country’s most vibrant cities provides an abundance of excellent opportunities, which is why even many NYU students are interested to learn the school has Greek Life.
-NYU is home to 23 active Greek organizations and roughly 10% of students participate.
+Attending college in one of the country’s most vibrant cities provides an abundance of excellent opportunities, which is why many NYU students are interested in discovering that the school has Greek Life.
+NYU is home to 23 active Greek organizations, and roughly 10% of students participate.
 For many, Greek Life presents an opportunity to find community amongst the commotion of the U.S.’s largest city.

 6. Ohio State University | OSU